awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

 When you export a DB cluster snapshot, Amazon Aurora extracts data from the snapshot and stores it in an Amazon S3 bucket\.
 You can export manual snapshots and automated system snapshots\.
 By default, all data in the snapshot is exported\.
 However, you can choose to export specific sets of databases, schemas, or tables\.

-Export performance for Aurora MySQL version 2 and version 3 DB cluster snapshots is now up to 10 times faster than it was previously\.

 The data is stored in an Apache Parquet format that is compressed and consistent\.
 Individual Parquet files are usually \~20 GB in size\.
-However, because of the performance improvements, you might see much larger \(\~200 GB\) files for Aurora MySQL version 2 and 3 exports\.

 After the data is exported, you can analyze the exported data directly through tools like Amazon Athena or Amazon Redshift Spectrum\.
 For more information on using Athena to read Parquet data, see [Parquet SerDe](https://docs.aws.amazon.com/athena/latest/ug/parquet-serde.html) in the *Amazon Athena User Guide*\.
 For more information on using Redshift Spectrum to read Parquet data, see [COPY from columnar data formats](https://docs.aws.amazon.com/redshift/latest/dg/copy-usage_notes-copy-from-columnar.html) in the *Amazon Redshift Database Developer Guide*\.